lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 In addition, we include **a few internal links in the global footer** of our website, pointing to the most common timer pages such as "30 minute timer" or "1 hour timer."
 This helps search engines discover and crawl the rest of our pages.

-By adding internal links, you can help search engines understand the structure and content of your website, which can improve your search engine rankings.

 <figure class="max-w-prose mx-auto mb-12">
   <img
     class="rounded shadow"